Employment Checks Contract

 What you need to know

 The employment checks contract provides a consistent way to conduct screening checks for all staff.
-It should be used for permanent and fixed-term staff, and also contingent workers.
+It should be used for permanent, fixed-term staff, and contingent workers.

 This mandatory, whole-of-government contract also: